Vol. 04 · Issue 14 · APR 2026

 • Output 3: adjust to match what your amp's effects return expects.

-The QC gives you per-output level controls, so use them.
+The QC gives you per-output level controls.
+Use them.
 The goal is for the volume to stay consistent whether you bypass or engage the 4CM routing.

 Signal Level Matching: The Details That Matter